Twin-2/can-of-books-backend/README.md

 # CF 301 Week 3 Team Agreement
+Logistical

-What hours will you be available to communicate? - All PST.
+1. What hours will you be available to communicate? - All PST.
 Up till 10PM.
-What platform will you use to communicate (ie. Slack, phone …)?
+2. What platform will you use to communicate (ie. Slack, phone …)?
 Slack.
 We have a group chat already made.
-How often will you take breaks?
+3. How often will you take breaks?
 As needed.
 Communicate need.
-What is your plan if you start to fall behind?
+4. What is your plan if you start to fall behind?
 Communicate on where the issues are, and get TA help accordingly.
+Cooperative

-Make a list of each parson’s strengths.
+1. Make a list of each parson’s strengths.
--Matt: debugging.
+- Matt: debugging.
 Loggical problem solving.
--Tray: designing, css.
+- Tray: designing, css.
 Analysis.
--David: component structure, passing state and props.
+- David: component structure, passing state and props.
 Leadership.
-How can you best utilize these strengths in the development of your application?
+2. How can you best utilize these strengths in the development of your application?
 We have a very well balanced team.
-In what areas do you each want to develop greater strength?
+3. In what areas do you each want to develop greater strength?
--Matt: css
+- Matt: css
--Tray: java
+- Tray: java
--David: css
+- David: css
-Knowing that every person in your team needs to understand the code, how do you plan to approach the day-to-day development?
+4. Knowing that every person in your team needs to understand the code, how do you plan to approach the day-to-day development?
 Follow the trello board.
 Divide each trello task between the team based on strengths.
 End of day group code review.
+Conflict Resolution

-What will your team do if one person is pulling all the weight while the other person is not contributing?
+1. What will your team do if one person is pulling all the weight while the other person is not contributing?
 Politely speak up.
-What will your team do if one person is taking over the project and not letting the other member contribute?
+2. What will your team do if one person is taking over the project and not letting the other member contribute?
 Pull them asside and let them know.
-How will you approach each other and the challenge of building an application knowing that it is impossible for two people to be at the exact same place in understanding and skill level?
+3. How will you approach each other and the challenge of building an application knowing that it is impossible for two people to be at the exact same place in understanding and skill level?
 We will all approach it as a chance to learn from each other.